TmisterT/inservice-laravel/README.md

 The platform is partitioned into distinct access layers to ensure clear separation of duties and secure data boundaries:

 ### 💼 1.
 Applicants Side
+        Create and submit application (Employees)

 ### 🏢 2.
 Organisation Reviewer
+        -Performance and Pre-Screening should be approved by HOD/SRO and review the application
 ### 👑 3.
 PSO & DTO Admintration (Filament Panels Optional)
+        - HRMC Director and Officers final review

 ## 🛠️ Built With
 * **Backend Engine:** Laravel 12.x / PHP 8.2+